hotdrop/TechNote/README.md

 We've given this considerable thought as it's crucial for easily and clearly searching the recorded data.
 Registering tags haphazardly can lead to confusion, but creating a hierarchical structure would make it too complex and cumbersome to manage.
 Initially, we proceeded with a two-tier structure of categories and tags, but this was abandoned due to many overlapping cases.
 Ultimately, we settled on using a broader classification called 'areas', which will be defined within the app as they do not require editing.
 The categorization of areas is based on the classifications used by Thoughtworks.
 1. Language & Framework
 2. Technique
 3. Platform&Tool
 4. Media
+Additionally, confusion is prevented by limiting the maximum number of tags to 5.
 ## Read Timing
 Since Firestore bills based on the number of reads and because we want to be able to browse content outside where network communication should be minimized, we will limit it as much as possible.
 We maintain a document in Firestore to keep track of data update times.
 Once the app fetches all the data for the first time, it records that timestamp.